Updated September 10, 2021.

 “Medicare has several different enrollment periods, so it can be confusing to keep track of everything and remember which enrollment period is for what,” says Lindsay Engle, Elite Insurance Partners, LLC Marketing Manager.

 Over the years, you may have gotten used to the Open Enrollment Period for enrolling in health insurance every November.
-Medicare’s Annual Election Period (AEP) overlaps with those dates, so it may seem like it’s the same thing but for Medicare.
+The Medicare Open Enrollment Period overlaps with those dates, so it may seem like it’s the same thing but for Medicare.

 The short answer: It’s not.

-If the Medicare Annual Election Period isn’t for enrolling in a plan, what is it for?
+If the Medicare Open Enrollment Period isn’t for enrolling in a plan, what is it for?

-The Medicare Annual Election Period gives you an opportunity to review and make changes to your current Medicare coverage:
+The Medicare Open Enrollment Period gives you an opportunity to review and make changes to your current Medicare coverage:

 If you have a Medicare Advantage plan that offers qualifying prescription drug coverage, you do not need to enroll in Part D. If you do, you’ll be automatically disenrolled from your Medicare Advantage plan and enrolled in Original Medicare.